Jewish religious clothing: Historical background

-In France, during the Middle Ages, Jewish men typically wore trousers and a shirt (chemise), thought by Rashi to have been equivalent to the tunic worn by Jewish men of the east.
+In France, during the Middle Ages, Jewish men typically wore trousers and chemise, thought by Rashi to have been equivalent to the tunic worn by Jewish men of the east.

 Men's clothing

-Many Jewish men historically wore a turban or a habit, a tunic, a tallit, and sandals in summer.
+Many Jewish men historically wore a turban or sudra, a tunic, a tallit, and sandals in summer.
 Oriental Jewish men in late-Ottoman and British Mandate Palestine would wear the tarbush on their heads.

 Tallit, tzitzit

 The tallit is a Jewish prayer shawl worn while reciting morning prayers as well as in the synagogue on Shabbat and holidays.
 In Yemen, the wearing of such garments was not unique to prayer time alone but was worn the entire day.
 In many Ashkenazi communities, a tallit is worn only after marriage.
 The tallit has special twined and knotted fringes known as tzitzit attached to its four corners.
-It is sometimes referred to as Arba kanfot (lit. 'four corners') although the term is more common for a tallit katan, an undergarment with tzitzit.
-According to the Biblical commandments, tzitzit must be attached to any four-cornered garment, and a thread with a blue dye known as tekhelet was originally included in the tzitzit, although the missing blue thread does not impair the validness of the white.
+It is sometimes referred to as Arba kanefot (lit. 'four corners') although the term is more common for a tallit katan, an undergarment with tzitzit.
+According to the Biblical commandments, tzitzit must be attached to any four-cornered garment, and a thread with a blue dye known as tekhelet was originally included in the tzitzit.
+However, the missing blue thread does not impair the validness of the white.

 Jewish tradition varies with respect to burial with or without a tallit.
 While all the deceased are buried in tachrichim (burial shrouds), some communities (Yemenite Jews) do not bury their dead in their tallit.
-The Shulhan Arukh and the Tur, however, following the legal opinion of the Ramban, require burying the dead with their tallit, and which has become the general practice amongst most religious Jews.
+The Shulhan Arukh and the Arba'ah Turim, following the legal opinion of Nahmanides, require burying the dead with their tallit, and which has become the general practice amongst most religious Jews.
 Among others, the matter is dependent upon custom.

 Since tzitzit are considered to be a time-bound commandment, only men are required to wear them.
 Authorities have differed as to whether women are prohibited, permitted or encouraged to wear them.
 Medieval authorities tended toward leniency, with more prohibitive rulings gaining in precedence since the 16th century.
 Conservative Judaism regards women as exempt from wearing tzitzit, not as prohibited, and the tallit has become more common among Conservative women since the 1970s.
 Some progressive Jewish women choose to take on the obligations of tzitzit and tefillin, and it has become common for a girl to receive a tallit when she becomes bat mitzvah.

 Kippah

-A kippah or yarmulke (also called a kappel or skull cap) is a thin, slightly-rounded skullcap traditionally worn at all times by Orthodox Jewish men, and sometimes by both men and women in Conservative and Reform communities.
+A kippah or yarmulke (also called a kappel) is a thin, slightly-rounded skullcap traditionally worn at all times by Orthodox Jewish men, and sometimes by both men and women in Conservative and Reform communities.
 Its use is associated with demonstrating respect and reverence for God.
 Jews in Arab lands did not traditionally wear yarmulkes, but rather larger, rounded, brimless hats, such as the kufi or tarboush.